dlshriver/dnnv/README.md

 ### Usage

-Properties are specified in our property Python-embedded DSL, [DNNP](https://dnnv.readthedocs.io/en/latest/usage/specifying_properties.html).
+Properties are specified in our Python-embedded DSL, [DNNP](https://dnnv.readthedocs.io/en/latest/usage/specifying_properties.html).
 A property specification can import python modules, and define variables.
 The only required component is the property expression, which must appear at the end of the file.
 An example of a local robustness property is shown below.

 ```python
 from dnnv.properties import *